 I should mention that I rarely wear necklaces.
 I buy them for crafting, and for using in my wind chimes.
 I usually get them for 50 cents to $1, and sometimes in bunches for a steal.

-This necklace storage idea came to me when I finally realized why my past reorganizing efforts in this room have always been temporary, and I can’t believe this never occurred to me before.
+I’ve had this necklace storage idea for years but finally decided to do it because I just realized why my past reorganizing efforts in this room have always been temporary, and I can’t believe this never occurred to me before.

 It’s because I was always more interested in pretty rather than practical.
 Oh yes… most definitely… count me guilty.